-Azoospermia is considered 20% of infertility.
-According guidelines, there are 2 types of azoospermia and each has a special treatment but both have the same diagnostic steps.
+Azoospermia is considered for 20% of infertility.
+According to guidelines, there are 2 types of azoospermia and each has a special treatment but both have the same diagnostic steps.

-Years ago, the patients and even the unexperienced doctors were thinking that it is not possible to have a child with the absence of sperm.
+Years ago, patients and even inexperienced doctors were thinking that it is not possible to have a child in the absence of sperm.

-From my experience, I classify the absence of sperm in ejaculatory fluid to two types:
+From my experience, I classify the absence of sperm in the ejaculatory fluid into two types:

-- The production of sperm is sufficient but cannot come outside of body due to obstruction in transporting canal.
-Repetition of the infection and some operations in the genital area are usually the main reasons of this.
+- The production of sperm is sufficient but cannot come outside of the body due to obstruction in transporting canal.
+Repetition of the infection and some operations in the genital area are usually the main reasons for this.

 - There is production but not enough to push outside the testis.
 I usually increase the production by medication to the point that we get sperm during ejaculation.
 Some of the patients need sperm extraction with some procedures.